chufangao/chufangao.github.io/_pages/about.md

 Please check out my [full CV](../assets/pdf/CV.pdf) for a complete list of my activities!
 Feel free to reach out via the social links at the bottom of the page for further inquiries.

+The following is a list of selected publications, please see [Publications](https://chufangao.github.io/publications/) for a complete list of all of my works.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.